Tire Recycling in Ontario: What to Know Before You Drop Off Old Tires

 Steel and Fiber Separation

-- After shredding, the tire material undergoes a process to remove steel wires and other metal components.
+- After shredding, the tire material undergoes a process to remove steel wires and fibre components.

-- Powerful magnets and other techniques are used to separate the steel from the rubber.
-The steel is recycled as scrap metal.
+- Powerful magnets and specialized separation systems are used to recover steel from the rubber.
+The recovered steel can then be recycled into new metal products.

 tires have valuable materials